melody605/readme-dateline/generatedREADME.md

 # Professional README Generator

 ## Description

-A Node.js app using inquirer and FS modules to generate a README.md filebased on user inputs/choices
+a Node.js app using inquirer and FS modules to generate a README.md file based on user input/choices

 ## Table of Contents